sirshend/polygon-testnet-deployer-with-hardhat/README.md

 Instead of just ```git clone```ing this repo, follow the steps listed below to build the deployer.

-## Sign-up for a free alchemy account
+## Sign-up for a free alchemy account:

 If you follow the online tutorials, you will find several rpc endpoints for the polygon testnet(The polygon testnet is known as "mumbai").
 Common ones include https://rpc-mumbai.maticvigil.com , https://matic-mumbai.chainstacklabs.com etc. It isn't obvious which rpc endpoint is working right now, and at the time of writing, I couldn't make either of these 2 work.
 So it is better to get a free custom endpoint from Alchemy.